contao/docs/docs/dev/framework/filesystem/config.md

 ```

 {{% notice note %}}
-Currently there are a lot of filesystem operations in Contao that do not use the new filesystem abstraction, yet.
+Currently there are a lot of filesystem operations in Contao that do not use the new filesystem abstraction yet.
 So you
 should not expect file operations to be routed to your adapter when remounting `/files` for instance.
 The backups from
 the above example are an exception to this as they are already refactored.
 {{% /notice %}}